apache/submarine/dev-support/mini-submarine/README.md

 ./build_mini-submarine.sh
 ```
 #### Package An Existing Release Candidates
-When doing release, the release manager might needs to package a artifact candidatesin this docker image and public the image candidate for a vote.
+When doing release, the release manager might needs to package a artifact candidates in this docker image and public the image candidate for a vote.
 In this scenario, we can do this:

 Put submarine candidate aritifacts to a folder like "~/releases/submarine-release"